looker-open-source/ca-api-quickstarts/readme.md

 3. **Metric Definitions**: Establishing consistent calculations and aggregations
 4. **Enhanced Accuracy**: Providing guardrails for query generation

 Internal testing shows that Looker's semantic layer reduces data errors in GenAI natural language queries by two-thirds compared to ungoverned data warehouse tables.
-As use cases become more complex—involving multiple tables, joins, and complex calculations—semantic layers excel by offloading reasoning complexity from the AI model.
+As use cases become more complex—involving multiple tables, joins, and complex calculations—semantic layers like Looker's excel by offloading reasoning complexity from the AI model.

 #### Types of Semantic Layers

 The application supports two types of semantic layers:

-1. **YAML-Based Semantic Layer** (BigQuery)
+1. **YAML-Based Metadata Layer** (BigQuery)
    - Automatically generated with table/field descriptions, synonyms, and relationships
    - Can be manually edited to improve performance for specific use cases
-   - Approximates the benefits of a formal semantic model
+   - Gives some benefits of a formal semantic model

 2. **LookML Semantic Layer** (Looker)
    - Leverages existing LookML models with rich metadata